kaiyuanw/mdtest/mdtest/README.md

 providing the nickname, which is specified in the test spec.
 DriverMap class will lazy initialize the flutter driver the first time you retrieve it.
-Once you get the flutter driver instance, you can invoke any public methods that FlutterDriver class provides.
+Once you get the flutter driver instance, you can invoke any public methods that the FlutterDriver class provides.
 To use this wrapper, you should add the following import statement in your test scripts:

 ```